shaik1002/biggitlabbomb/doc/user/project/merge_requests/reviews/suggestions.md

 1. Find the comment containing the suggestion you want to apply.
    - To apply suggestions individually, select **Apply suggestion**.
    - To apply multiple suggestions in a single commit, select **Add suggestion to batch**.
 1. Optional.
 Provide a custom commit message to describe your change.
-If you don't provide a custom message, it uses the default commit message.
+If you don't provide a custom message, the default commit message is used.
 1. Select **Apply**.

-After you apply a suggestion, GitLab:
+After a suggestion is applied:

-- Marks the suggestion as **Applied**.
+- The suggestion is marked as **Applied**.
-- Resolves the comment thread.
+- The comment thread is resolved.
-- Creates a new commit with the changes.
+- GitLab creates a new commit with the changes.
-- (If the user has the Developer role) Pushes the suggested change directly into the codebase in the merge request's branch.
+- If the user has the Developer role, GitLab pushes the suggested change directly into the codebase in the merge request's branch.

 ## Nest code blocks in suggestions